 Boasting solid and quality material construction, a typical hydronic heating unit is durable.
 For instance, a unit made of cast iron and less movable parts can effectively run for up to 25 years with less maintenance.

 On the other hand, heating system with moving parts found in a warm-air furnace can last between 10 to 15 years, but with frequent servicing and maintenance.

 Disadvantages of a Hydronic Heating System

 While hydronic heat is great in many ways, it doesn’t come without disadvantages.
-For example, it takes longer to heat up: once you turn on a unit, you will have to wait for about 30 minutes to get hot water.
+For those of you wondering how long it takes for your radiant floor to heat up, once you turn on a unit, you will have to wait for about 30 minutes to get hot water.

 Water could freeze during a power outage: Hydronic heating systems are typically made to use power continuously to heat water.
 So, in case there’s a power outage, the water inside the pipes will easily freeze.